pleskac/SpotLocator/README.md

 Not sure what this will be used for.
 The list of trip objects could be used for searching and selecting.
 The id can be used to get for a specific trip.
 This is basically for fun and/or testing.

 # Configuration #
+Still need to code, then documentation will come
-Account config
+* Account config
-Server setup
+* Server setup
-HTML usage
+* HTML usage

 # Files #